Introduction to HoraeDB's Architecture

 route

-to get the destination node endpoint
+to get the destination nodeendpoint

-and return to forward
+and return toforward

-to forward the requestforward
+to forward the request - return

 maybe_forward_sql_query